Language death

 In linguistics, language death occurs when a language loses its last native speaker.
-By extension, language extinction is when the language is no longer known, including by second-language speakers, when it becomes known as an extinct language.
-A related term is linguicide, the death of a language from natural or political causes.
+By extension, language extinction is when the language is no longer known, including by second-language speakers, when it becomes known as "dead" or "extinct".
+A related term is linguicide, the forced death of a language.

 The disappearance of a minor language as a result of the absorption or replacement by a major language is sometimes called "glottophagy".

-Language death is a process in which the level of a speech community's linguistic competence in their language variety decreases, eventually resulting in no native or fluent speakers of the variety.
+Language death is a process in which the level of a speech community's linguistic competence in their language variety decreases, eventually resulting in no native speakers of the variety.
 Language death can affect any language form, including dialects.
 Language death should not be confused with language attrition (also called language loss), which describes the loss of proficiency in a first language of an individual.

 In the modern period (c.
 1500 CE–present; following the rise of colonialism), language death has typically resulted from the process of cultural assimilation leading to language shift and the gradual abandonment of a native language in favour of a foreign lingua franca, largely those of European countries.

 As of the 2000s, a total of roughly 7,000 natively spoken languages existed worldwide.
 Most of these are minor languages in danger of extinction; one estimate published in 2004 expected that some 90% of the currently spoken languages will have become extinct by 2050.
-Ethnologue recorded 7,358 living languages known in 2001, but on 20 May 2015, Ethnologue reported only 7,102 known living languages; and on 23 February 2016, Ethnologue reported only 7,097 known living languages.